ibm-cloud-docs/codeengine/deploy-job.md

 5. Click the name of your job to open the configuration.
 6. Click **Submit job** to open the Submit job dialog.
 Review and optionally change default configuration values such as instances, CPU, memory, number of job retries, and job timeout.
 For more information about these options, see [Options for creating and running a job](#deploy-job-options).
 7. Click **Submit job** to run your job.
 The system displays the status of the instances of your job on the job details page.
 8. If any of the instances of your job failed to run, click **Rerun failed indices** to run the job again for indices that failed.
 From the Submit job pane, review and optionally change the configuration values.
 The **Array indices** field automatically lists the indices of the failed job run instances.
-After reviewing and optionally changing configuration values, click **Submit job** to run your job.
+After you review and and optionally change configuration values, click **Submit job** to run your job.

 You can view job logs after you add logging capabilities.
 For more information, see [viewing logs](/docs/codeengine?topic=codeengine-view-logs).
 {: tip}